How to get work-life balance as a founder

 4. Treat your health as non-negotiable

-Here’s the brutal truth: if your health crumbles, everything else follows.
+Here’s the brutal piece of advice that many learn far too late: if your health crumbles, everything else follows.
 Your energy tanks, your focus fractures, and your decisions are shot to pieces.

 It’s also important to reconnect with your purpose.
-A lot of founders get lost in the grind.
-They let spreadsheets and stress bury their spark.
+Founders often get swallowed by the grind.
+Stress, spreadsheets, and never-ending to-do lists bury the spark that started it all.
 Step back.
-Remember what lit the fire in the beginning.
+Remember what lit the fire in the first place.

-Work is a slice of your life—not the whole cake.
-When you’re anchored to your purpose, you make choices that build the life you want, not just the business you run.
+Work is a slice of your life, not the whole cake.
+When you're anchored to purpose, you make choices that build the life you want, not just the business you run.
 That’s the difference between burning out and burning bright.

 5. Schedule downtime